Torque poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Ford makes the active choice to stop running and instead find evidence to prove Henry framed him and killed Junior.
 He commits to staying and confronting his enemies rather than fleeing again., moving from reaction to action.

 At 41 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: FBI agent McPherson reveals they've been tracking the drug shipment and now consider Ford the prime suspect.
+Of particular interest, this crucial beat False defeat: FBI agent McPherson reveals they've been tracking the drug shipment and now consider Ford the prime suspect.
 Meanwhile, Henry frames Ford for another crime, turning both law enforcement and Trey's gang fully against him.
 Stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 62 minutes (74% through) represents the emotional nadir.
 Here, Henry kidnaps Shane and threatens to kill her.
 Ford's worst fear realized - his past has endangered the woman he loves.
 He faces losing everything: his freedom, his life, and Shane.
-The metaphorical death of his hope for redemption., reveals the protagonist at their lowest point.
+The metaphorical death of his hope for redemption., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 79% of the runtime.
 Ford realizes he must reveal the truth to Trey about Henry killing Junior.
 By synthesizing his riding skills with the evidence he's gathered and the truth, he can defeat Henry and save Shane.
 He gains clarity and new resolve., demonstrating the transformation achieved throughout the journey.